swerling/swiftemit/README.md

   }
 }

 // Ok, event emitters done.
-Now lets create an object give it some
+Now lets create an object and give it some
-// SwiftEmit.Event handlers
+// Event handlers
 var shape = Shape()

-// Register handler for event using trailing closure syntax.
-This one will
+// This one will announce the change of shape's color (using trailing closure
+// syntax for mapping):
-// announce the change of shape's color: shape.on(ColorChange.self) { event in guard let payload = event.payload as?
+shape.on(ColorChange.self) { event in
+  guard let payload = event.payload as?
 ColorChange else { return }
   print("The new color for shape is \(payload.color)") }

 // Declare invalid any color change that is not red, blue, or green.
 // This one shows how to register a handler for an event by passing a function
 // (as opposed to using trailing closure syntax) func validateShape(event: Event) {
   guard let payload = event.payload as?
 RequestShapeValidation else { return }

   print("The proposed color for myObject is \(payload.shape.color)")

   if !["red", "blue", "green"].contains(payload.shape.color) {
     event.context["invalid"] = "Color is all wrong: \(payload.shape.color)"
   }

 }
 shape.on(RequestShapeValidation.self, run: validateShape)

 // Change the color to something invalid.
 The validateShape function
-// will reject it: "Color is all wrong: purple" print("Going to try purple") shape.color = "purple"
+// will reject it: "Color is all wrong: purple" print("Going to try purple") shape.color = "purple" // validateShape: "Color is all wrong: purple" print(shape.color) // It's still red

 // Change the color to green
 // The closure listening for ColorChange events will announce that
-// "The new color for shape is green" print("Going to try green") shape.color = "green"  // -> "The new color for shape is green"
+// "The new color for shape is green" print("Going to try green") shape.color = "green"  // -> "The new color for shape is green" print(shape.color) // It's now green

 ```